jarusll/the-logs/index.md

 ![Image](./567adb1b5ddccd84b7228fa87394cd61.jpg)
 I should've bought her home but her siblings were around.

-One of the downsides of recursion is the hard limit langauges have for recursive calls.
+One of the downsides of recursion is the hard limit languages have for recursive calls.
 Even if it's tail recursion.

 Good day, Night